Michael Meltsner

 Bio

 In 1977, Professor Meltsner, who is also a marriage and family therapist, was awarded a Guggenheim Fellowship.
 He has served as a consultant to the US Department of Justice, the Ford Foundation and the Legal Action Center and has lectured in Canada, Egypt, Germany, India, the Netherlands and South Africa.
 In 2000, he was named a fellow of the American Academy in Berlin.
-He returned to the School of Law in 2005 after five years as a visiting professor and director of the First-Year Lawyering Program at Harvard Law School.
+He returned to Northeastern in 2005 after five years as a visiting professor and director of the First-Year Lawyering Program at Harvard Law School.
 In 2010, he received the Hugo Bedau Award for excellence in death penalty scholarship.
 In 2012, he was awarded an honorary doctorate by John Jay College (CUNY) and described as the “principal architect of the death penalty abolition movement” in the United States.
 In September, 2017 he was selected to deliver the prestigious Alfange Lecture at the University of Massachusetts, Amherst.

 Fields of Expertise